NoahIlluminati/MappingMicrofinancePhilly/README.txt

 Internal Documentation contained in the docs folder.
 Most docs describe the file that they share a name with.
 Check CartoDBStructure.txt for information on the structure of tables in the CartoDB database.
+Check IntegratingWithDrupal.txt for how to get this to work on the drupal site.